Skip to main content

 Examples of bullying behavior include, but not limited to, the following:

-• Disruptive – interferes, intimidates, or threatens other students.
+- Disruptive – interferes, intimidates, or threatens other students

-• Retaliation – threats or actions to “get back at” another student because of a complaint or for being a participant in the complaint process.
+- Retaliation – threats or actions to “get back at” another student because of a complaint or for being a participant in the complaint process

 PDS is proactive in instructing boys on peer relations thru the Building Boys Making Men program, chapels, class meetings and homeroom time.
 PDS encourages students to model Mark 12:31, “love your neighbor as your self.”
-Students who are being bullied must be clear and say, “STOP!” to the boy or boys who are exhibiting unwelcome behavior.
+If they feel comfortable in doing so, students who are being bullied or students who witness another student being bullied mustbe clear and say, “STOP!” to the boy or boys who are exhibiting unwelcome behavior.
+In the event that the student or students do not feel comfortable confronting the boy or boys who are doing the bullying or if they have asked that the behavior stop and it does not, they must report the bullying behavior to at least two adults – someone at school (teacher, principal or coach) and someone at home.

 Depending upon age of the offender(s), The Principal of the Elementary Division or the Head of the Early Childhood Division will take the responsibility for investigating any unwelcome behavior reported by students, teachers or parents.
 They are responsible for contacting the parents of students who are the targets of bullying and those students being investigated.
+All incidents of bullying will result in appropriate consequences, up to and including expulsion, at the discretion of the Principal of the Elementary Division or the Head of Early Childhood Division.
+He/She may also set a mandatory conference with the parents.
+Retaliation against any person who reports bullying in good faith, who makes a complaint or who otherwise participates in an investigation or inquiry concerning allegations of bullying will not be tolerated.